Seanld/Latte/README.md

 `apt-get` for Pythonista.

-*NOTE:* _There is a ton of documentation located over at http://seanld.me/latte!_
+*NOTE:* _There is a ton of introductory documentation located over at http://seanld.me/latte!_

+## What's The Point?

+When I was using (StaSh)[https://github.com/ywangd/stash] on Pythonista, I found it really annoying that I had to constantly run self-extracting Python scripts to install various add-ons and commands for StaSh.
+Because of that, I decided to create a simple utility that allows the creation, hosting, and sharing of software without hassle.

+Now users of StaSh can easily communicate their software to other users.
+No more transfer problems.

+Latte is also a platform for easily creating your own commands for StaSh.
+It allows you to install packages that install programs to StaSh's `stash_extensions/bin` directory.
+Now you can create your own commands!

 ## Installing